 We know that smoking is expensive, but what about quitting?
-Quitting products like nicotine replacement therapy (NRT) and quitting medication are more affordable than you might think.
+Stop smoking medications like nicotine replacement therapy (NRT) and prescribed stop smoking tablets are more affordable than you might think.

 With the average price of cigarettes hovering around $26 a pack, it comes as no surprise that if you quit you stand to save a lot of money.
 A pack a day smoker will save more than $9000 in a single year!

 But what about the cost of quitting?
 Doesn't quitting itself come with a price tag?